Ramnithishr/EIGENVALUES-AND-EIGENVECTORS/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1 :
+Import the numpy module to use the built-in functions for calculations.
 ### Step 2:
+Prepare the lists from each equations and assign in np.array()
-### Step 3: Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
+### Step 3:
+Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
 ### Step 4:
+end the program

 ## Program:
 ```
+#Program to find the eigen values and eigen vectors.
+#Developed by: ramnithish.r
+#RegisterNumber: 24900839
 import numpy as np
 a= np.array([[2,-3,0],[2,-5,0],[0,0,3]])
 values,vectors=np.linalg.eig(a)